How much will it cost to ship a package to Turkey?

 - International Drop Off - drop off a package at local FedEx store and they will deliver directly to Turkey.
 This service is also available with a pickup option for a small additional cost.

-- DHL Express -pick up carried out by FedEx, or choose the drop off version and drop into FedEx yourself for a cheaper price, before DHL ship the goods to your recipient in Turkey.
+- DHL Express -pick up carried out by DHL who then ship the goods to your recipient in Turkey in 1-6 days.

 - USPS Turkey rates are also available as we offer Priority Mail from the US and Express Priority Mail too.

 eCommerce information about Turkey